|

 might not be available to their children or

-grandchildren funds used for
+grandchildren because funds are used for

 |